denten-books/plain-text/0-intro.md

 [^ln-iarkho]: I borrow the term "microanalysis" from the largely forgotten in the West Russian literary scholar and member of the Moscow Linguistic Circle, Boris Iarkho.
 In his *Methodologies of Exact Literary Study* (circa 1935-6) he
-writes: "I understand 'atomism' as a sort of an ideal aspiration, as an orientation toward the liminally small.
+wrote: "I understand 'atomism' as a sort of an ideal aspiration, as an orientation toward the liminally small.
 But under no circumstances do I advocate working with hypothetical quantities, like molecules, atoms, positrons, and so on, which are located beyond the limits of perception.
 That this applied mythology gave us such splendid results in chemistry, should not conceal its true nature.
 Tomorrow, all such explanations of visible through the invisible could give way to other hypotheses, as was the case with their no less fertile predecessors (elemental spirits, phlogiston, and light ether).
 But the cell, the nucleus, and the chromosome endure as lasting accomplishments of microanalysis.
 I suggest to move as far as a microscope can reach, and no further" [@iarkho_metodologia_2006, 363-364].
-For Iarkho, the most quantitatively inclined of the Russian Formalists, microanalysis involved systematic application of statistical methods to the study of literature.

 [^ln0-influences]: Works by Finn Brunton, Wendy Chun, Matthew Fuller, Alexander Galloway, Lisa Gitelman, Yuk Hui, Helen Nissenbaum, Lev Manovich, John Durham